Last updated on January 3, 2026

-Through this tour, we got to capture the beauty of the buildings where locals live in.
-Please keep in mind that these places are private residencies!
-Be respectful of the residents if you ever do visit.
+Through this photo walk tour, we got to capture the beauty of the buildings where locals live in.
+Please keep in mind that these places are private residences!
+Be respectful of the residents when you visit.

 The first place we hit up was Ping Shek Estate.
 Look how photogenic this place is.